NealRame/nr-audio-lib/doc/id3v2.4.0.md

 All [ID3v2](#1) frames consists of one frame header followed by one or more fields containing the actual information.
 The header is always 10 bytes and laid out as follows:

-    frame_ID            $xx xx xx xx
+    frame_id            $xx xx xx xx
     frame_size          4 * %0xxxxxxx
     frame_flags         $xx xx

-The `frame_ID` is made out of the characters capital `A-Z` and `0-9`.
+The `frame_id` is made out of the characters capital `A-Z` and `0-9`.
 Identifiers beginning with `"X"`, `"Y"` and `"Z"` are for experimental frames and free for everyone to use, without the need to set the experimental bit in the tag header.
 Bear in mind that someone else might have used the same identifier as you.
 All other identifiers are either used or reserved for future use.

-The `frame_ID` is followed by a size descriptor containing the size of the data in the final frame, after encryption, compression and unsynchronisation.
+The `frame_id` is followed by a size descriptor containing the size of the data in the final frame, after encryption, compression and unsynchronisation.
 The size is excluding the frame header (`total_frame_size - 10` bytes) and stored as a 32 bits synchsafe integer.

 In the frame header the size descriptor is followed by two flag bytes.
 These flags are described in _section [4.1](#41-frame-header-flags)_.